Getdeck/Getdeck.github.io/docs/overview/deck.md

 slug: what-is-a-deck
 ---

 "Deck" is a new concept coming with **Getdeck**.
-A simple attempt to explain it would be:
+Put in a few words:

 > A Deck is the smallest installable unit in Getdeck